How to install Rosetta

 You'll be asked to install Rosetta the first time you open an app that needs Rosetta.
 Click Install, then enter your username and password to allow the installation process to proceed.

-If you click Not Now, you'll be asked to proceed with the installation again the next time you open an app that needs Rosetta.
+If you click Not Now, you'll be asked to proceed with the installation the next time you open an app that needs Rosetta.

 How to use Rosetta

 Rosetta is not an app that you open or interact with.
 Rosetta works automatically in the background whenever you use an app that was built specifically for Mac computers that have an Intel processor.
 It translates the app for use with Apple silicon.

 In most cases, you won't notice any difference in the performance of an app that needs Rosetta.
 But you should contact the app developer to enquire about a version that can natively use the full power and performance of Apple silicon.

 To identify apps that need Rosetta or can use Rosetta: